Find a Harley-Davidson School

-In 2015—and for the eighth year in a row—Harley-Davidson was the top seller of new motorcycles for on-road use in the U.S.* But the brand's popularity is nothing new.
+Statista confirms that Harley-Davidson is the top manufacturer of motorcycles in the U.S. But the brand's popularity is nothing new.
 It goes way back, all the way to the beginning of the 20th century.

 The bottom line is this: When Harleys are in demand, motorcycle technicians who specialize in them also tend to be sought-after.

 3. The future looks bright for Harley mechanics.

 Learning how to diagnose problems with two-wheeled vehicles and repair them appropriately is very useful.
 But learning the special methods involved in servicing a Harley-Davidson bike can bring extra rewards.
 After all, not everyone has the skill set to do something like inspect, disassemble, and reassemble a Harley engine.

 That's why many mechanics who specialize in this brand of motorcycles enjoy good career prospects and salary potential.
 In fact, the Occupational Employment Statistics program says that the average annual wage for a motorcycle tech in the U.S. was about $39,260 in 2018.
 But many people in this trade—including some Harley specialists—earned more than $59,640.

 4. Being a Harley enthusiast can help you go a long way.

 Many of the most successful people in this industry were inspired to achieve their goals by their drive and enthusiasm for Harley-Davidson.
 So if you have a genuine love for this brand and its motorcycles, then you can probably get a lot from attending a Harley mechanic school.
 Why not go for it?